rahmannazneen/cypress-orangehrm-automation-pom/README.md

 🔗 [Cypress Zero to Hero Guide](https://github.com/rahmannazneen/cypress-zero-to-hero)

 ## ✨ Key Feature Workflow
-This test scenario demonstrates a complete flow from logging into the OrangeHRM system as an admin, adding a new employee, and logging out — with screenshots captured after each major action.

-🔐 1.
-Login to OrangeHRM (Admin)
+🔐 Log in to OrangeHRM as Admin
-* Opens the OrangeHRM login page

-* Logs in using Admin credentials

-👤 2.
-Visit the PIM Module
-* Navigates to the PIM (Personal Information Management) module from the dashboard
+👤 Navigate to the PIM module

-* Prepares to add a new employee

-➕ 3.
-Add a New Employee
+➕ Add a new employee with first, middle, and last name
-* Enter First Name, Middle Name, and Last Name for the new employee

-* Saves the employee profile

-* Verifies redirection to the Personal Details page

-📸 4.
-Capture Screenshots After Actions
+📸 Capture screenshots after major actions
-* Takes screenshots after:

-* Successful login

-* Navigating to PIM

-* Adding an employee

-* Each critical step assists in debugging and documentation

-🚪 5.
-Log out of the System
+🚪 Log out securely from the system
-* Opens the top-right menu

-* Clicks Logout to exit the system securely

-* Ensures the user is redirected back to the login page